brohudev/v2/src/content/writing/moving to astro from react.md

 - I needed a platform to kick off my own blog that met some key requirements:
   - All content in Markdown so writing stays simple.
   - An RSS feed to keep my readers updated.
-  - My very own RSS-by-email plugin to ensure I wasn’t locked into proprietary platforms (Substack is great, but not quite my style).
+  - ~~My very own RSS-by-email plugin to ensure I wasn’t locked into proprietary platforms (Substack is great, but not quite my style).~~ Update: I've since abandoned this as just an rss feed is good enough for me to move onto better things lol.
 - I also envisioned a site that displayed a growing list of my projects and experiences—a collection of links and musings that felt uniquely “my corner of the internet, my way.”

 ## What I Did